techservicesillinois/cookie-notice/README.md

 If your site provides a function called `enable_tracking`, the Cookie Notice will call it after the user presses `Accept All`, and on each future visit by such users to your site.

-If your site uses version 2.0.0 or later of the cookie notice; loading analytics outside of the `enable_tracking` function is dishonest, and is a violation of University policies.
+If your site uses version 2.0.0 or later of the Cookie Notice, loading analytics outside of the `enable_tracking` function is dishonest, and is a violation of University policies.

 Example code: